MOLAB at the Peggy Guggenheim Collection

 What kind of investigations did you conduct on Pollock’s works, and with which instruments?

-We conducted the first analysis campaign on a selection of seven paintings that included The Moon Woman and Alchemy, between 11 and 14 of June 2013.
+We conducted the first analysis campaign on a selection of seven paintings that included The Moon Woman and Alchemy, between the 11 and 14 of June 2013.
 The MOLAB laboratory was installed in one of the exhibition rooms of the museum, where we carried out punctual measures with elemental and molecular techniques, and NIR imaging measures, also in UV-vis fluorescence.
 The UV-vis fluorescence determined the chemical elements present in the paint, which gave us insight into the pigments’ nature and preparation.
 We achieved the molecular identification of the pigments thanks to spectroscopies in infrared, Raman, and UV-vis in absorption.The binders and the alteration products were characterized by FTIR spectroscopies in both medium and close range infrareds.
 Images in visible fluorescence induced by UV light revealed information on the distribution of colorants, while the multi spectral scanning reflexography provided information on the layering of the pictorial surfaces.

 Which scientific institutes were involved in the investigation in Venice?